Racial, ethnic and gender equity at AIA

 Harnessing the passion of our members and the broader design community, AIA is taking steps to advance racial justice and equity in our organization, in our profession, and in our communities.
 It will do so in the following ways:

-- Dismantle barriers within all AIA systems: governance, honors and awards, internal policies, vendor selection, hiring/retention, and any business practice that intentionally or unintentionally contributes to injustice and exclusion (policies, practices and programs).
+- Dismantle barriers within all AIA systems: governance, honors and awards, internal policies, vendor selection, hiring/retention, and any business practice that intentionally or unintentionally contributes to injustice and exclusion (policies, practices, and programs)

-- Conduct training, and enhance education, knowledge dissemination, and increase the number of high-quality new resources for the Board, staff, volunteers and members.
+- Conduct training, enhance education and knowledge dissemination, and increase the number of high-quality new resources for the Board, staff, volunteers, and members.

-- Ensure alignment with AIA 2021-2025 strategic plan.
+- Ensure alignment with the AIA 2021-2025 strategic plan.

-As we finalize details and timelines for our plans moving forward, we will update this page with regular news of our progress.
 We have no illusions about the scope of the challenge.
 Fully living up to our highest ideals and values won’t happen overnight, but neither can it wait another day.

 AIA commits to...